NOAA-EMC/NCEPLIBS-external/README.md

 4. HDF5: will be built as dependency for NetCDF.
 If netCDF is not built, the HDF5 build is also turned off.

 5. NetCDF: Add `-DBUILD_NETCDF=OFF` to the cmake flags.
 If CMake cannot find the netCDF/netCDF Fortran library, set the environment variable `NETCDF` to the directory where NetCDF was installed.
 On some systems, the netCDF-c and netCDF-fortran libraries are installed in separate locations.
 In this case, set set the environment variable `NETCDF` to the directory where netcdf-c was installed, and `NETCDF_FORTRAN` to the directory where netcdf-fortran was installed.
+If NetCDF is not built, the libpng build must also be turned off and an existing libpng installation, linking against the same zlib version as NetCDF, must be used.

 6. libpng: Add `-DBUILD_PNG=OFF` to the cmake flags.
 If CMake cannot find the libpng library, set the environment variable `LIBPNG_ROOT` to the directory where libpng was installed.
+See the troubleshooting section about issues with linking to libz if the libpng build is disabled but the NetCDF build is not.
+If libpng is not built, the NetCDF build must also be turned off and an existing NetCDF installation, linking against the same zlib version as libpng, must be used.

 7. libjpeg: libjpeg will be built as dependency for Jasper.
 If Jasper is not built, the libjpeg build is also turned off.